jfcloutier/karma_system/design_notes/assessing.md

 ### Score plans

-* for each goals just achieved, score associated executed plans
+* for each goals just achieved, score associated executed and remembered plans (affordances)
 * the closer in time plan execution is to goal achievement, the higher the (correlation) score
+* the more recently used a plan, the higher the score

 ### Evaluate causal theory